aklivity/zilla-docs/src/concepts/kafka-proxies/grpc-proxy.md

 The Zilla gRPC Kafka Proxy lets you implement gRPC service definitions from protobuf files to produce and consume messages via Kafka topics.

-Zilla can be the gRPC server, routing a service method's request and response messages to and from Kafka topics, or Zilla can fanout messages from a Kafka topic to multiple gRPC clients using the [grpc-kafka](../../reference/config/bindings/binding-grpc-kafka.md) and [kafka-grpc](../../reference/config/bindings/binding-kafka-grpc.md) bindings in a `zilla.yaml`.
+Zilla can be the gRPC server, routing a service method's request and response messages to and from Kafka topics, or Zilla can fanout messages from a Kafka topic to multiple gRPC clients using the [grpc-kafka](../../reference/config/bindings/binding-grpc-kafka.md) and [kafka-grpc](../../reference/config/bindings/binding-kafka-grpc.md) bindings in a [zilla.yaml](../../reference/config/overview.md) config.
 Additionally, Zilla can sit on the critical path between a gRPC client and server.
 They can communicate as if they are talking directly to each other, while Zilla actually proxies the messages through Kafka.

 ## RPC Service Definitions